tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

   - State channels work with any ERC20-compatible token.

   - State updates between two parties are done via digitally signed and hash-locked transfers as the consensus mechanism, called balance proofs, which are also secured by a time-out.
-These can be settled on the Ethereum block chain at any time.
+These can be settled on the Ethereum blockchain at any time.
 Raiden Network uses HTLCs in exactly the same manner as the Lightning Network.

   - <p align="center"><img src="sources/Raiden.png" width="470" /></p>